Click here to download an application or call the toll-free number to complete an application over the phone.

 - Clients may enroll into Direct ADAP only while applying for a Medicare Part D plan.

 - ADAP clients with household incomes less than 150% of the FPL must apply for Low Income Subsidy (LIS).

 - Clients who qualify for full LIS are not eligible for MPAP.
 Those with partial LIS coverage or no LIS qualify for MPAP.

 - When approved for MPAP, the client, their provider and LHD or alternate medication access site will be sent a letter (or fax), and the client will no longer access medications through Direct ADAP.

-3. Insurance Assistance
+3. Insurance Continuation Assistance Program (ICAP)

 VA ADAP Formulary

 VA Ryan White Part B Formulary